aslan-im/GraphApiRequests/README.md

 - Redirect URIs should be configured in your application as 'Mobile and desktop applications'
 - "https://localhost" should be added as Redirect URI
 - Permission assigned to application should be "Delegated"
+- Manifest parameter "allowPublicClient" should be set to "true"

 #### Usage Example